Shop Amazon tech deals to save on Apple, Samsung and more during Amazon’s October Prime Day

 Prime Day fashion and luggage deals: Save on sweaters, shoes and more

-Amazon's October Prime Day sale is in full swing.
-The two-day sales event started yesterday, October 11 and runs through today, October 12.
-Shop now to snag all the best early Black Friday deals before stock sells out!
+Amazon's October Prime Day sale is in full swing now.
+The two-day sales event started yesterday, October 11 and runs through the end of today, October 12.
+Shop now to snag all the best early Black Friday deals before stock sells out.
+We'll keep this post updated right through the end of the sale so you'll know exactly what to get and what to skip.

 What is the Prime Early Access sale?

-Note: This article originally appeared on Reviewed: The 60+ best Amazon Prime tech deals on TVs, laptops and more—updated live